-And if you thought the MG 5 and ZS were perfect examples of how to make great electric cars for those without a six figure salary, the arrival of the MG4 is about to cause a huge stir.
-It will be the first MG built on a bespoke, designed-for-electric set of underpinnings.
-Aimed fairly and squarely at the Volkswagen ID.3 (the dimensions are almost identical), the MG4’s foundations (known as the Modular Scalable Platform (MSP) will eventually spawn further all-electric models in the same way that Volkswagen’s ID. platform sits underneath a range of cars, from the ID.
+And if you thought the MG 5 and ZS were perfect examples of how to make great affordable electric cars, then the MG4 has really moved the game on.
+It's the first MG built on a bespoke, designed-for-electric set of underpinnings, which bring all kinds of benefits including making it more efficient.
+Aimed fairly and squarely at the Volkswagen ID.3 (the dimensions are almost identical), the MG4’s foundations will eventually from the basis of further all-electric models in the same way that Volkswagen’s ID. platform sits underneath a range of cars, from the ID.
 Buzz to the Cupra Born.

 The MG4 is clearly the sharpest and most distinctive electric MG yet.
-The edges look crisp, the detailing neatly resolved and the whole shape of the car looks more family hatchback than compact SUV.
+The edges look crisp, the detailing neatly resolved and the whole shape of the car looks more family hatchback than compact SUV, we're particularly fond of it in .
 The posher Trophy models have a contrasting colour roof and distinctive roof spoilers, as well as a funky rear light pattern.

 Climb inside and the advantages of MG’s purpose-built underpinnings are obvious.
 The flat floor and lack of an engine bay means that there is plenty of legroom all round.
 Despite being a physically smaller car than the MG5 estate, the 4 feels the more spacious of the two, and thanks to an open-plan dashboard arrangement, it feels more contemporary, too.